mikiasmb/mikiasmb/README.md

 - 👋 Hi, I’m @mikiasmb
 - 👀 I’m interested in ...
-Cyber security (offensive)
+Cybersecurity
 - 🌱 I’m currently learning ... towards my interest
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...